hamidatb/NeuroTune/README.md

 - **Ezra Dese**: Helped develop the KAN EEG mood model, worked on the Muse S EEG hardware, and integrated the mood detection model into the Flask app.
 Led model refinement and filtering.
 - **Emmanuel Ssempala**: Focused on developing the KAN EEG mood model and assisted with the Muse S EEG hardware integration.
 - **Onami Ademola**: Worked on the Muse S EEG hardware and contributed to the development of the KAN EEG mood model.
 Created the script to show the MUSE S Channel reading when in debug mode.
-- **Katie Bauer**: Led the development, refinement and training of the KAN EEG mood model.
+- **Katie Bauer**: Led the development, refinement, and training of the KAN EEG mood model.
 Researched other possible model types to use.

 ## 🤝 **Contributing**